MySQL Connector/Net 6.1 introduced the MySQL Website Configuration Tool. This

 Click Next to proceed to the Session State configuration page:

-Once you have set up the Session State Provider as required, click Finish to exit the wizard.
+Once you have set up the optional Web Personalization options, click Finish to exit the wizard.

 For users of Visual Studio 2010 and earlier who want to perform